 Advantages:

-• Thermoregulation: Bamboo fabric has the neat trait of feeling warm in cold weather and cool in hot weather.
-This is thanks to its breathable structure and natural cooling effect.
+• Thermoregulation: It feels warm in cold weather and cool in hot weather thanks to its breathable structure.

-• Eco-friendly: Bamboo can be grown with minimal fertilizers, and many bamboo-fiber production lines operate in closed systems that reduce pollution.
+• Eco-friendly: Grown with minimal fertilizers; many production lines now use closed-loop systems to reduce pollution.

 Disadvantages: